dd2480-12/jsoup/README.md

    They are also long

 3. What is the purpose of the functions?

+__Grading criteria__:
+* 1: __You identify ten functions/methods with high complexity, and document the purpose of them, and why the complexity should be high (or not).__
+* 4: __The purpose of each of the high-complexity methods is documented in detail w.r.t. the different out- comes resulting in branches in the code.__

    1. Find the next instance of a character sequence and returns the offset from current position to next instance and returns -1 if no more instances of the sequence is found.
    2. Validates, sets up, executes and returns a HTTP response.